 4. Marketers and IoT will walk hand in hand

 Being a marketer your main aim is to check for trending technology that can be incorporated into your strategies.
 Mobile being the best medium to promote your services and products, every marketer will test various opportunities to market.

 The early examples of implementing IoT was Diageo, a leader in the alcohol industry.
-On the eve of Father’s day in 2012, they took an initiative for wishing father’s in a unique way.
+On the eve of Father’s day in 2012, they took the initiative for wishing father’s uniquely.
 They embedded a QR code on their whisky which on scanning, the fathers would get a message from their son or daughter.

 A. Allen Solly, India